grlefl/GPP-Project/README.md

       </details>

   2. establish a VPN
-     - For now, I think the default California VPN is fine.
-Don't want to worry about state-level analysis in this crawl.
+     - by default, use a California VPN to assess widespread adoption; focus on state-level analysis later

       <details>
         <summary>Methodology</summary><br>